irmen/prog8/docs/source/syntaxreference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The ``memory`` keyword is used in front of a data type keyword, to say that no storage should be allocated by the compiler.
-Instead, the value assigned to the variable (mandatory now!) should be the *memory address* where the value is located::
+Instead, the (mandatory) value assigned to the variable should be the *memory address* where the value is located::

 	memory  byte  BORDER = $d020